Hubert Ogunde: 1950s-1960s

 In 1964, he produced two important plays: Yoruba Ronu and Otitokoro.
-They both spoke of the political events in Western Nigeria, events which led to the declaration of the state of emergency in 1963.
+They both spoke of the political events in Western Nigeria, events which led to the declaration of a state of emergency in 1963.
 He was the most prominent of the dramatists of the folk opera.
 He composed over 40 operas in Yoruba.
 His play Yoruba Ronu (or "Yoruba Think") was a satirical account of the strife that plagued Yorubaland in the 1960s.
 The protagonist of the play, Oba Fiwajoye, is betrayed by the actions of his deputy.
-He is given over into the hands of his enemy, Yeye-Iloba, leading to the imprisonment him and two of his political allies.
+He is given over into the hands of his enemy, Yeye-Iloba, leading to the imprisonment of him and two of his political allies.
 The deputy then ascends the throne and rules as a tyrant before he is eventually killed by the people.

 The play was staged at an Egbe Omo Olofin meeting in the presence of NNDP leaders such as Akintola.
 During the performance, Akintola and a few others walked out, feeling it was a subtle attack on their role in the Western region crisis.
 It was banned in western Nigeria for two years (1964 to 1966) as a result, but was produced with great success in other parts of the country.

 In the 1960s, The advent of Western Nigeria Television (WNTV) gave Ogunde an avenue to reach his audience without traveling.
 He produced his plays Ayanmo and Mama Eko for the television audience.

-Ogunde was a representative of Nigeria to Expo 67 in Montreal.
-On his way back to Nigeria, he stopped at New York and performed at the Apollo Theater in Harlem.
+Ogunde was a representative of Nigeria at Expo 67 in Montreal.
+On his way back to Nigeria, he stopped in New York and performed at the Apollo Theater in Harlem.